GuanRunwei/MAN-and-CAT/README.md

 # MAN and CAT: Mix Attention to NN and Concatenate Attention to YOLO

-Note: We are still preparing and organizing different files for users to read and debug easily, which would be completed before the end of 2022.

 <div align="center">
   <p>===This is the official page of Mix Attention, MANet and CAT-YOLO===</p>
   <img src="https://github.com/GuanRunwei/MAN-and-CAT/blob/main/logo1.png" width=150 alt="CAT-YOLO">